paritytech/json-rpc-interface-spec/src/api/transactionWatch_v1_submitAndWatch.md

 **Return value**: String representing the subscription.

 The string returned by this function is opaque and its meaning can't be interpreted by the JSON-RPC client.
-It is only meant to be matched with the `subscription` field of events and potentially passed to `transactionWatch_unstable_unwatch`.
+It is only meant to be matched with the `subscription` field of events and potentially passed to `transactionWatch_v1_unwatch`.

-Once this function has been called, the server will try to propagate this transaction over the peer-to-peer network and/or include it onto the chain even if `transactionWatch_unstable_unwatch` is called or that the JSON-RPC client disconnects.
+Once this function has been called, the server will try to propagate this transaction over the peer-to-peer network and/or include it onto the chain even if `transactionWatch_v1_unwatch` is called or that the JSON-RPC client disconnects.
 In other words, it is not possible to cancel submitting a transaction.

 ## Notifications format